China's Baidu defeats U.S. lawsuit over censored search results

 "The Chinese government consistently guarantees in accordance with the law Chinese citizens' freedom of speech, and consistently demands that Chinese internet companies strictly enforce relevant Chinese laws and rules," said Foreign Ministry spokesman Hong Lei.

-"The relevant judgement just so happens to affirm Chinese government policy," he said.
+"The relevant judgment just so happens to affirm Chinese government policy," he said.

 The lawsuit had been filed one year after Google pulled its search engine out of China after hitting censorship problems.
 China has also blocked Google's YouTube service, and social networking sites such as Facebook and Twitter.